Claiming Casualty and Theft Losses on Your Tax Return

 How to Claim Casualty Losses

 Casualty and theft losses are first reported and calculated on Form 4684, Casualties and Thefts.
-You can then enter the resulting number on Schedule A when you itemize this and all your other deductions, then transfer the number from Schedule A to line 40 of Form 1040.
+You can then enter the resulting number on Schedule A when you itemize, along with all your other itemized deductions, then transfer the number from Schedule A to line 40 of the 2017 Form 1040.